ml-for-nlp/build-your-search-engine/README.md

 At this point, you should have a clean text file containing all the articles relevant to the chosen categories.
 We will gather all files again to make a clean Wikipedia subcorpus, containing only the categories we are interested in.

+Now, everybody should choose a category they would like to 'look after' for the rest of the practicals.
 Next week, everybody will receive the part of the corpus related to their chosen category.

+### Feature selection

+Which features should we use to generate document representations?
+We have seen in the course that we can use the n most frequent words in the vocabulary as features, or better, use Mutual Information.
+Another common way to do this in Information Retrieval is the TF-IDF measure.

+Check out the definition of TF-IDF here: [https://en.wikipedia.org/wiki/Tf%E2%80%93idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
+Can you explain how to use that measure in our setting, where each person is responsible for one Wikipedia category?